-Here is yet another selection of books that caught our attention in recent weeks and months, reviewed by Lindsay Hargrave.
+Here is a selection of titles that caught our attention in recent weeks.

-Here are a few things that caught our attention in recent weeks.
+Here is a selection of books that caught our attention in the dog days of 2019.

-Here is a selection of books that caught our attention in recent weeks and months.
+Here is a selection of books that caught our attention in recent months.